joshbegley/nyt-latest/README.md

 `A new study suggests that large swaths of the tropics will experience dangerous living and working conditions if global warming isn’t limited to 1.5 degrees Celsius.`\
 https://nytimes.com/2021/03/08/climate/climate-change-heat-tropics.html?searchResultPosition=3

-**Fully vaccinated people can have small gatherings indoors with other vaccinated people but need to wear masks in public, the C.D.C. says.**\
+**Fully vaccinated Americans can have small gatherings indoors with other vaccinated people but need to wear masks in public, the C.D.C. says.**\
 `By Roni Caryn Rabin`\
 https://nytimes.com/2021/03/08/health/covid-vaccine-cdc-guidelines.html?searchResultPosition=4